maratsafin601/asan-project/documents/METHODS.md

 #### Testing `GET` endpoint

 Positive test cases:
-1. Validate response status code:
+1. Validate response status code and response body:
-   When a valid `GET` request is sent, then response status code is `200` (`OK`) .
+   When a valid `GET` request is sent to a specified resource,<p>
-1. Validate response body:
+   Then response status code is `200` (`OK`),
-   When a valid `GET` request is sent to a specified resource, then response body has expected data, in the right format, and required fields and values are correct and not missing.
+   And response body has expected data (in the right format, and required fields and values are correct and not missing).

 Again, returned data can be a single resource, or a collection of resources (a list of objects).
 For example, `GET` request to `/customers` endpoint returns a list of customers, request to `/customers/{id}` returns the specified customer.

 Negative test cases:
 1. When a valid `GET` request is sent to a non-existing resource, then response status code is `404` (`NOT_FOUND`).